-Veterinary students across the country will have the opportunity to learn more about preventive care through resources created by the Center for Educational Technologies (CET) at the Texas A&M College of Veterinary Medicine & Biomedical Sciences (CVM) beginning this fall.
+Veterinary students across the country will have the opportunity to learn more about preventive care through modules created by the Center for Educational Technologies (CET) at the Texas A&M College of Veterinary Medicine & Biomedical Sciences (CVM) beginning this fall.

 Working with the Primary Care Veterinary Educators (PCVE) and Partners for Healthy Pets (PHP), the CET designed and developed five modules on preventive health care topics such as vaccines and parasites, dentistry, nutrition, and low-stress handling as part of an initiative to create materials that could be used by veterinary colleges.